vtemian/configatron/README.md

 initial index) and the newly computed hash don't match, we'll need to re-index the entire file.
 The same logic occurs if the group or the property is considered expired.

-A full index triggers a cache purge as well, since we don't want to have stale data.
+A full index triggers a cache purge as well since we don't want to have stale data.
 The cache size and items lifespan are configurable, depending on usage.

 ### Architecture